Pshy0/pshy_merge/README.md

  - `-- @hardmerge`: The module will be included without being listed in `pshy.modules`.

 The compiler also adds some definitions.
 See [`pshy.compiler.definitions`](./lua/pshy/compiler/definitions.lua) for details.

+The compiler will define those per-module variables if you use them:
+ - `__IS_MAIN_MODULE__`: Is this module the last specified module on the command-line.
+ - `__MODULE_NAME__`: The current module's name.
+ - `__MODULE_INDEX__`: Index of this module in dependency order (dependencies first).
+ - `__MODULE__`: A table with information about the current module.

+Use `__MODULE__.require_direct_enabling = true` to cause the module to only be enabled either manually or directly, but not by modules requiring it.
+This is useful for modules that only run on a specific map.
+Modules required by a map can be specified in the map's xml when using `pshy.rotations.newgame` with `pshy.rotations.mapinfo`.

+Depending on the modules you use, those additional events may be available:
+ - `eventInit(time)`: Called when all modules were loaded, before they are enabled.
+ - `eventModuleEnabled()`: Called when this module have just been enabled.
+Dependencies are enabled beforehand.
+ - `eventModuleDisabled()`: Called when this module have just been disabled.
+Dependencies are disabled afterhand.